dreemproject/dreemgl/docs/guides/toolkit/README.md

 ## Live Example

-If you have the DreemGL server running the example sandbox can be found here:
+If you have the DreemGL server running the example sandbox can be found at [/examples/usingtoolkit](/examples/usingtoolkit):

-<iframe style="border:0;width:900px; height:600px" src="/examples/usingtoolkit"></iframe>
+<iframe style="border:0;width:900px; height:800px" src="/examples/usingtoolkit"></iframe>